Lyme Disease in dogs can cause serious health problems if it's not diagnosed and treated early.

 It's vital to check your dog daily and if you find a tick (or several ticks), remove them right away.

-There's about a 18 - 36 hour 'window', before an infected tick can transmit the bacteria that causes Lyme Disease (experts still disagree on the exact time frame), so being vigilant about checking for, and removing, ticks is the best way to prevent him from getting sick.
+Because of that 18 - 48 hour 'window' before an infected tick can transmit the disease, being vigilant about checking for (and removing) ticks is the best way to prevent Fido from getting sick.

 The more common American Dog Tick isn't a carrier, but most of us can't really tell the difference between tick species..... and I know that I'm not too keen to get up really close to these nasty little creatures if I can help it!